AntoineGaton/AboutMe/README.md

 ### Hi there 👋 my name is Antoine! ###

-- 🔭 I’m currently working on: Unity Game.
+- 🔭 I’m currently working on: Arduino Development
-- 🌱 I’m currently learning: Unity
+- 🌱 I’m currently learning: Machine Learning
-- 👯 I’m looking to collaborate on: MERN, C#, or Unity Project
+- 👯 I’m looking to collaborate on: MERN, ML, or Unity Project
-- 🤔 I’m looking for help with: Unity
+- 🤔 I’m looking for help with: ML
 - 💬 Ask me about: Anything
 - 📫 How to reach me: antoinegaton@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Graduated from Code Dojo on December 2021 and currently on the job hunt!
+- ⚡ Fun fact: I have three kidneys!